HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-04-03-cross-chain-transactions.md

 pubkey script

 ### Initiating a Backwart Transfer on the Mainchain

+ Additionally, there is a mechanism to initiate a backward transfer on the mainchain, the *Backward Transfer Request* (BTR).

 There might be cases when a user would want to request a backward transfer directly from the mainchain rather than creating a BT in the SC.
 For instance, it would allow users to withdraw funds in case of a misbehaving (e.g., maliciously controlled sidechain that censors submission of backward transfers) or ceased sidechain.